AMEERKOTTA/AMEERKOTTA/README.md

 ### Hi there 👋
-I'm a Passionate Machine Learning Engineer.
+I'm a Passionate Machine Learning Engineer

 - 🔭 I’m currently working on how Machine Learning can be implemented in the field of Algorithmic Trading.
 - 🌱 I’m currently learning Hands on Machine Learning with Scikit-Learn, Keras and TensorFlow.